HBPol/rag-trader/project_docs/PopulateAnalyticsTables.md

 ## 3. Compute analytics from live candles

-The script below loads hourly Coinbase candles for BTC and ETH (`symbol` values `BTC-USD` and `ETH-USD`) where the candles were stored with the `interval` label `MIN_60`.
-Adjust the SQL, symbol list, or windows to match the data you have available.
+The script below loads hourly Coinbase candles for BTC and ETH.
+Update the `SYMBOLS` list so it matches the instrument codes that actually appear in your `ohlcv` table (for example some older datasets might use bare `BTC` / `ETH` symbols rather than `BTC-USD` / `ETH-USD`).
+If you are unsure which codes exist, run `SELECT DISTINCT symbol FROM ohlcv ORDER BY 1;` against your database first.
+The SQL still filters by the `interval` label `MIN_60`, but you can switch that to any cadence you maintain.

 ```bash
 python - <<'PY'